Veiled chameleon: Habitat and distribution

 The veiled chameleon (Chamaeleo calyptratus) is an arboreal species.
 It is native to the south-western Arabian Peninsula where the climate is semi-arid and tropical.
 It is highly susceptible to stress which makes it a species difficult to treat in captivity.

 This chameleon lives in a number of habitat types in its native range, including plateaus, mountains, and valleys.
 Like most other chameleons, it is arboreal, living in trees and other large plants.
 It prefers warmer temperature, generally between 75 and 95 F.

 Diet

 The veiled chameleon is primarily insectivorous.
 Like other chameleons, the veiled chameleon has the ability to capture large prey but their diets mainly consist of small prey.
 Green insects seem to be a favorite.
-However, it is one of several chameleon species also known to consume plant matter.
+However, it is one of several chameleon species also known to consume plants, such as vegetables and fruits.
 This is believed to perhaps be used as a source of water during the dry season.